osblinnikov/ultra-cloud/README.md

       "type":"github.com/osblinnikov/ultra-cloud/generator/exampleActor",
       "args":[
         "1000L", /*timeout_milisec*/
-        "fakePropertyArray" /*buffers*/
+        "fakePropertyArray" /*channels*/
       }],
       "parallel":"fakeArgument", /*[optional] count of actor instances which will work in parallel*/ "dispatchEvery":"1000L", /*[optional] if actor work+sleep more than the specified miliseconds then the dispatcher must launch it again*/
-      "emit":["buffer0", "buffer1"], /*sends the emitted data directly into the specified buffers*/ "receive":["buffer2", "buffer3", "export receiveInteger"] /*receives the emitted data directly from the specified buffers or exported connectors, the exporting of connectors allows Ultra-Cloud to build heirarchies of the actors topologies*/
+      "emit":["locationChannel", "positionChannel"], /*sends the emitted data directly into the specified channels*/ "receive":["position", "location", "phoneNumber"] /*receives the emitted data directly from the specified channels or exported connectors, the exporting of connectors allows Ultra-Cloud to build heirarchies of the actors topologies*/
     }]

-8. `buffers` field is another cornerstone of the Ultra-Cloud project.
-The buffers are always sit in the middle between the actors allowing to send messages.
+8. `channels` field is another cornerstone of the Ultra-Cloud project.
+The channels are always sit in the middle between the actors allow sending the messages.

+    "channels":[{
+      "name":"locationChannel",
+      "type":"github.com/osblinnikov/ultra-cloud/BroadcastChannel",
+      "args":[
+        "storagesArray",
+        "timeoutMillisecLong"
+      ],
+      "emit":["actor0 location","actor1 spaceCoordinate"]
+    },{
+      "name":"webSocketConnectionChannel",
+      "type":"github.com/osblinnikov/ultra-cloud/BroadcastChannel",
+      "args":[
+        "storagesArray",
+        "timeoutMillisecLong"
+      ],
+      "emit":["actor0 location","actor1 spaceCoordinate"]????????????????????? todo: how to send different data types }

-New types of buffers can be created by anyone who need it.
-For example one would implement a buffer for the connection to the specifed WebSocket server.
-Another wants to convert the developed topology into the distributed application with proprietary network messaging.
-But to use the custom buffers in applications developer needs to register them in the BuffersFactory.
+New types of channels can be created by anyone who need it.
+For example one would implement a Round-Robin channel, another a channel for the connection to the specified WebSocket server.
+To use the custom channels in applications the developer needs to register them in the ChannelsFactory.

-Buffer must follow to the programming guidelines and BufferInterface of Ultra-Cloud project.
+Channel must follow to the programming guidelines and ChannelInterface of Ultra-Cloud project.

-Developement of a new buffer module (BufferInterface)
+Developement of a new channel module (ChannelInterface)
 ---